-The ADHD Test for Women is designed with the experience of real ADHD women in mind to help you in your quest for self-ADHD-discovery.
+The Female ADHD Test Online is totally free and created with the experiences of real ADHD women in mind.

 The test is based on the DSM 5 criteria but broken down with a few examples of how each symptom often looks for women.
 While it cannot diagnose you with ADHD, it can be a screening tool to provide to your doctor.

-Consider your answer to each question carefully.
-It can even be helpful to to get feedback from people who know you best.
+Weigh your answers carefully.
+It can even be helpful to get feedback from people who know you best.

 Further Help for an Accurate Diagnosis

-ADHD is often missed in women because it looks different for us.
-Plus, many doctors and mental health providers are misinformed or under-informed about ADHD (especially in women).
+Doctor’s often miss ADHD in women because it looks different for us and many are under-informed about ADHD.

 Find the guide here